ooper-zz/songs/README.md

 Purpose: Comprehensive tool for managing songs, including folder creation and metadata management.

-**Note: This tool is designed to work with local AI assistance only.
-It should not be used with external AI services.**

 To use the menu, run:
 ```bash
 python tools/song_manager.py